benedekrozemberczki/benedekrozemberczki/README.md

 - :robot: I would love to collaborate on [PyTorch Geometric Temporal](https://github.com/benedekrozemberczki/pytorch_geometric_temporal).

 ### :fireworks: Great news :fireworks:
-- :crystal_ball: [The Shapley Value of Classifiers in Ensemble Games](https://arxiv.org/abs/2101.02153) is on arXiv.
+- :crystal_ball: [The Shapley Value of Classifiers in Ensemble Games](https://arxiv.org/abs/2101.02153) was accepted in CIKM 2021.
 - :diamonds: [PyTorch Geometric Temporal: Spatiotemporal Signal Processing with Neural Machine Learning Models](https://arxiv.org/abs/2104.07788) is on arXiv.
 - :night_with_stars: [Multi-scale Attributed Node Embedding](https://arxiv.org/abs/1909.13021) was accepted in the Journal of Complex Networks.
 - :brain: [Pathfinder Discovery Networks for Neural Message Passing](https://arxiv.org/abs/2010.12878) was accepted in the WWW '21.